-An ear examination is when a health care provider looks inside your ear using an instrument called an otoscope.
+An ear exam is performed when a health care provider looks inside your ear using an instrument called an otoscope.

 How the Test is Performed